-- A. Initiating the Accommodation Process - a.
-The student is responsible for initiating requests for disability accommodations by contacting the Director of the OASIS and providing necessary diagnostic information as specified by the director. - b.
-Should a student approach a faculty member about the possibility of disability accommodations, the faculty member will encourage the student to make the necessary contact with the Director of the OASIS. - i.
+- I. Implementation of Accommodations: - a.
+Faculty shall not deny an accommodation that has been approved by OASIS.
+If there are concerns that an approved accommodation will fundamentally alter the nature of the course, faculty should contact the Director of the OASIS immediately. - b.
+Faculty shall not share information about a student's accommodations with other students.
+Care must be taken to avoid discussion of a student's accommodations in front of class in a way that discloses the presence of accommodations. - c.
+Faculty shall not ask a student to disclose what his or her specific disability is that requires accommodation. - d.
+To initiate the accommodation process - i.
+The student is responsible for initiating requests for disability accommodations by contacting the Director of the OASIS and providing necessary diagnostic information as specified by the director. - ii.
+Should a student approach a faculty member about the possibility of disability accommodations, the faculty member will encourage the student to make the necessary contact with the Director of the OASIS. - iii.
 The faculty member should not unilaterally grant a student accommodations based on a disability (e.g., give extra time on a test after the student has indicated that he/she has ADHD or "test anxiety").
-Instead, the faculty member should direct the student to the Director of the OASIS so that the student and appropriate College officials can engage in conversations to determine what, if any, reasonable accommodations are available to the student. - ii.
-Additionally, it is also beneficial to include a short statement in your syllabus about disability accommodations and the OASIS and make a general announcement about this information at the beginning of each course. - B. Approved Accommodations Communicated to the Faculty Member - a.
-The Director of the OASIS will provide the student with a letter outlining their approved accommodations. - b.
-The student will be directed to show this document to the faculty teaching the courses in which they are enrolled that semester. - c.
-The faculty member will discuss the accommodations with the student, assuring that the accommodations will be managed effectively throughout the semester. - d.
-The Director of the OASIS will also send an initial email notification ot the student's faculty members that the student has been approved for accommodations but this notification does not state what the specific accommodations are.
-Notification regarding specific accommodations comes from the student's official letter.

-C. Faculty Member Meeting with Students

-- a.
-Faculty members will meet with each of the students in their sections who have disability accommodations to plan for the entire semester. - b.
+Instead, the faculty member should direct the student to the Director of the OASIS so that the student and appropriate College officials can engage in conversations to determine what, if any, reasonable accommodations are available to the student. - iv.
+Additionally, it is also beneficial to include a short statement in your syllabus about disability accommodations and the OASIS and make a general announcement about this information at the beginning of each course. - e.
+Approved Accommodations Communicated to the Faculty Member - i.
+The Director of the OASIS will provide the student with a letter outlining their approved accommodations. - ii.
+The student will be directed to show this document to the faculty teaching the courses in which they are enrolled that semester. - iii.
+The faculty member will discuss the accommodations with the student, assuring that the accommodations will be managed effectively throughout the semester. - iv.
+The Director of the OASIS will also send an initial email notification to the student's faculty members that the student has been approved for accommodations but this notification does not state what the specific accommodations are.
+Notification regarding specific accommodations comes from the student's official letter. - f.
+Faculty Member Meeting with Students - i.
+Faculty members will meet with each of the students in their sections who have disability accommodations to plan for the entire semester. - ii.
 If a student has testing accommodations, a listing of all examinations with dates will be created at that time with faculty and student signatures.